 And who does them better than anyone?
 The French, of course.
 You’ll find lots of espadrilles from China and from Spain, but the quality will be far inferior.

 We’ve said before that everyone from Picasso to Bardot, Coco Chanel to Cary Grant wore espadrilles.
 Today’s celebs are equally as fond of these comfortable shoes.
 (We won’t drop names; you can google them.)
 So it’s Riviera bathing beauties, Pyrénées peasants, superstars, and You:

 You take them out of the box, and—which is which?
 They’re the same, left and right.
 After a few days of wearing them, they’ll mold to your feet.
 (It might be a good idea for those first few days to notice which one you’re putting on which foot!)

 Our espadrilles are still made by hand in a village high up in the Pyrénées, in French Basque country.
 When picking your size, just enter your American size.
 We use international conversion charts to determine the European equivalent.
 You should know that over time they will stretch somewhat, so if you are in doubt, choose smaller rather than larger.
-We currently have eight different patterns in stock in most sizes; check the sale page for a few older patterns with just one or two pairs left.
+We currently have fourteen different patterns in stock in most sizes; however, the four pairs at the bottom of this page are on sale, wtih only one or two left in each style.

 NOTE: WE HAVE TWO STYLE OF MEN'S ESPADRILLES, FROM SAINT JAMES, IN THE STRIPED AND THE NAVY.
 SEE THE SECOND ROW BELOW.